torvalds/linux/Documentation/process/maintainer-netdev.rst

 includes anything found under net/ (i.e. core code like IPv6) and drivers/net (i.e. hardware specific drivers) in the Linux source tree.

-Note that some subsystems (e.g. wireless drivers) which have a high volume of traffic have their own specific mailing lists and trees.
+Analte that some subsystems (e.g. wireless drivers) which have a high volume of traffic have their own specific mailing lists and trees.

 The netdev list is managed (like many other Linux mailing lists) through